 State of Upgrade – Glamsterdam Edition #1

-Ethereum’s Glamsterdam upgrade advances toward Devnet-6 with key progress on client stability, Beacon API upgrades, EIP-8282, networking improvements, and builder infrastructure readiness.
+Ethereum’s Glamsterdam upgrade advances toward Devnet-6 with key progress on client stability, Beacon API upgrades, EIP-8282, networking improvements, & builder infrastructure readiness.

 Ethereum’s next major upgrade cycle is beginning to take clearer shape through Glamsterdam, a network upgrade currently moving through active testing, implementation review, and client coordination.